 3D printing has been around since the mid 1980s but is really just starting to get a lot more attention.
 This is in part because the technology is advancing as well as getting more affordable.
 Here’s a video for those unfamiliar with 3D printing:

 This has so much potential it is staggering.
-You are limited only by your imagination and skill.
-You’ll be able to manufacture anything from ornaments and knick-knacks to more utilitarian things like tools.
-This allows an interesting connection between the digital world and the physical world as can be seen with things such as algorithmic jewelery, which is jewelry designed by mathematical algorithms.
+Imagination and skill are your only limitations.
+You can manufacture anything from ornaments and knick-knacks to more utilitarian things like tools.
+This allows an interesting connection between the digital world and the physical world as can be seen with things such as algorithmic jewelry, which is jewelry designed by mathematical algorithms.
 What about jewelry inspired by your own personal nervous system?

 Of course, the danger to this business is that the technology may become so affordable that a 3D printer will be a common household appliance, but we aren’t there yet.
 Even then, your business could be to sell designs and CAD templates which people can purchase so they can print things for themselves at home.

-Huge progress has been made in the efficiency of photo-voltaic cells, but there is still much progress to be made.
+Photo-voltaic cells have made huge efficiency progress in recent years, but there is still much progress to be made.
 In addition to more efficient solar cells, we need better storage options for the energy generated.
 Solar powered electric companies are another idea gaining popularity.
 So much so, that traditional power companies have fought for state amendments to prevent their entrance into their markets!

 Solar energy is going to be big business, but equally, if not bigger will be devices that are founded upon amazing efficiency.
 You might be used to the highly sophisticated, energy rich civilization, but the reality that the rest of the world lives in is very different.
 Did you know that over 3,000,000,000 (that’s 3 billion) people still use open fires as their primary source of cooking and house heat?
 Over 4 million people die each year due to indoor pollution from fires like those.

 This is a business opportunity as much as it is a chance to improve the lives of nearly half the world population.
 One company that is already doing that is GoSun stoves.
-They produce a highly efficient solar cooker that is being used in the developing world as well as by backpackers alike.
+They produce a highly efficient solar cooker.
+Their solar oven is used in the developing world as well as by backpackers alike.

 Technology Business Ideas